xuru/pyvisdk/docs/source/do/host_numeric_sensor_info.rst

     .. py:attribute:: baseUnits

         The base units in which the sensor reading is specified.
-If rateUnits is set the units of the current reading is further qualified by the rateUnits.
+If rateUnits is set the units of the current reading is further qualified by the rateUnits.See rateUnits

     .. py:attribute:: currentReading